Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 ## Travis CI for CI/CD

 Travis CI is an open-source continuous integration tool that handles specific tasks, such as pull requests and code pushes for your project workflow.
-Travis CI can be integrated into your GitHub projects, databases, and other pre-installed services enabled in your build configuration.
+Travis CI can be integrated into your GitHub projects, databases, and other preinstalled services enabled in your build configuration.
 To use Travis CI, you should have A GitHub, Bitbucket, GitLab or Assembla account.

 ### Add Cloudflare credentials to TravisCI